Welcome to the

 Make sure sump pumps are operating properly

 Please make sure your sump pumps are operating properly and are discharging ground and surface water to the lake, ditches or yards.
-This water must not be pumped into the sanitary laterals and mains as each home owner/resident/renter will end up paying for processing fees from the City of Oshkosh for water that doesn’t need to be processed.
-If you are unsure about whether your sump pump is hooked up properly, please contact head lift station operator Sel Micka (email@example.com) 920-216-9896 who will come and inspect your home’s sanitary hookups.
+This water must not be pumped into the sanitary laterals and mains as each home owner/resident/renter will end up paying for processing fees from the City of Oshkosh for water that doesn't need to be processed.
+If you are unsure about whether your sump pump is hooked up properly, please contact Jim Latta: Lead Lift Station Operator ([email protected]) 920-216-6421 or Jerry Tribbey: Assistant Head Lift Station Operator ([email protected]) 920-344-5723 .

 What to Do During a Power Outage

 During an outage, very limited use of flushing toilets and draining sinks will help prevent sewer backups.
 As soon as the power returns you can return to normal use.
-Please remember our new on-site generator will kick in at Lift Station 1, but we have to hook up the portable generator to the other two lift stations to keep the pumps in operation until power is restored.
+Please remember our new on-site generators will kick in at Lift Stations 1 and 2, but we have to hook up the portable generator to Lift Station 3 to keep the pumps in operation until power is restored.